Trauma Release Work

 Traditions based on these patterns seem to be as old as man, and are reflected in the Shamanic healing traditions of many cultures.
 In recent times, Western research into the body/mind connection has shown the benefits of these methods, and a number of therapy traditions have been developed by such people as Willhelm Reich, Alexander Lowen (developer of Bioenergetics) and Stanislav Grof (who developed Holotropic Breathwork).

-Drawing on both ancient and modern traditions, Heart Mind Spirit Therapies offers the following body and breath based healing approaches.
+Drawing on both ancient and modern traditions, we offer the following body and breath based healing approaches for men.